intergalaktik/EMC-experiments/EMC-TinySA/README.md

 Click on "TR2 + dBm > ANT"

-Now you should also have antenna caracteristics.
+Now you should also have antenna characteristics.

-I got those formulas from chatGPT so I am still not confident that all calculations are correct
+I got those formulas from chatGPT so I am still not confident that all calculations are correct.

 ![GPT1](pictures/gpt1.png)